MartinPetkov/GCTF2021BeginnersQuestWriteups/6-misc-to-the-moon/README.md

 16370637122222260222222222213702222222412602222222222137022222224126033333333331370333341222226022222222221370222412603333333333137034160333333333313703333412222260333333333313703333333416022222222221370241222222602222222222137022241222222603333333333137033334122226022222222221370222241260222222222213702222241222222603333333333137033412222602222222222137022222224126022222222221370222241222222603333333333137034160222222222213702222412222226022222222221370224126022222222221370241
 ```

 Why is this peculiar?
-Becuase I've seen Brainfuck before, and I know it often has long runs of `-----` or `+++++`, and here I see similar runs of `22222` and `33333`.
+Because I've seen Brainfuck before, and I know it often has long runs of `-----` or `+++++`, and here I see similar runs of `22222` and `33333`.
 Could this be Brainfuck represented in base8?
 It's a long shot but let's explore it, why not.
 Nothing else has worked so far.

 Googling "base 8 brainfuck esolang" actually does gives some results.
 And wouldn't you know it, one of those is [Unary](https://esolangs.org/wiki/Unary), an -ary language!
 Now, the language itself is kind of silly (it's entirely 0s), but there's a crucial piece of information at the top: